spectrocloud/librarium/packages/docs/content/04-clusters/3-vmware-clusters.md

 # Overview

-Spectro Cloud SaaS does not need direct access to the VMware environment.
-A Private Cloud Gateway needs to be setup within the VMware environment, to facilitate  communication between Spectro Cloud SaaS and the vCenter, to create and delete target Kubernetes clusters.
+The Spectro Cloud management platform does not need direct access to the VMware environment.
+A Private Cloud Gateway needs to be setup within the VMware environment, to facilitate  communication between the Spectro Cloud management platform and the vCenter, to create and delete target Kubernetes clusters.

 The Private Gateway supports going through an optional Proxy server to talk to Spectro Cloud.
 If the Gateway is configured to use proxy, the Proxy server needs to support both HTTP(S) proxy and SOCKS proxy.